 |College of Nursing receives $15,000 match grant|

-The College of Nursing has received a $15,000 match grant from Dakota Medical Foundation to support the establishment of a Wellness Camp Adventure for elementary school-aged children.
+The College of Nursing has received a match grant in the amount of $15,000 from Dakota Medical Foundation to provide scholarships for nursing students.

 The grant award is contingent on the college raising matching dollars.
 Dakota Medical Foundation will provide a direct match, up to $15,000, for all scholarship dollars donated by alumni and friends.
 This unique opportunity allows one donor’s gift to have double the impact.